Hydrogadz, here we go again!

 It's an incredible opportunity to be able to take part in this adventure.

-Supported by her teammates, Agathe Frémont, a second-year student in the Grande Ecole Program and president of Hydrogadz, will pilot the boat and, we all hope, lead her team to victory, matching their previous results: 1st in the Hydrogen category, 4th in the overall ranking, and winner of the Zero Emission award.
+With the support of her teammates, Agathe Frémont—a sophomore in the Grande Ecole Engineering Programme president of Hydrogadz—will be at the helm of the boat and, we all hope, will lead her team to victory, building on their previous achievements: 1st place in the Hydrogen category, 4th place overall, and winner of the Zero Emission Award.

 Agathe Frémont explains: " This project is an exceptional experience, both technically and personally.
 It gives us the opportunity to develop skills in team management, deadline management, and budget management, as well as technical skills, from the design phase to the steering of the boat, including manufacturing, assembly, and sea trials.